JLF FIRM ARTICLES AND NEWS

 Shockingly in the United States, there are approximately 40 million physician visits each year for unintentional injuries.
 Unfortunately, many of these accidental or deliberate injuries occur because of someone else’s negligent actions.
 An unintentional injury can leave you with financial and physical losses, as well as feeling upset and confused.
 If you were injured on private or public property in California, you might be able to file a claim for compensation.

-A California injury attorney could help you file a premise liability claim if you were injured because of negligence while on public or private property.
+A Riverside slip and fall attorney could help you file a premise liability claim if you were injured because of negligence while on public or private property.
 However, the process is complex, and there are some differences between premise liability laws for private and public property.

 Private Property Premise Liability In California